deeptik2/invoice_page_test/read_me.txt

    Note: Change the test@gmail.com and mypassword to a valid xero credentials

 5. To view the report, please open 'report.html' file generated at same location.
-I have attached a sample report which I was generated for this test case.
+I have attached a sample report which was generated for this test case.

 In case you want to run the tests in Linux machine, please check the link "http://dailychitty.blogspot.in/2014/07/configuring-jenkins-agent-to-run-robot.html" to install the robot-framework related libraries.